mikimax/Michaele_Rprojects/README.md

 # Michaele_Rprojects
-Those are the R programming assignments that I made throughout data analytics on Coursera.
+Those are the IT Automation projects that I made throughout my learning on Coursera.